 I highly recommend a Vitamix for blending this mixture (buy it direct here or on Amazon here)–it will make it so smooth and creamy, no chunks, easy clean up, and the blender is so versatile–I also use it for smoothies, soups, sauces, homemade nut butters and nut milks, and frozen cocktails 😉

-I recently got theVitamix A3500 and am so in love!
+I got theVitamix A3500 last year and am so in love!

 I will say this though–this vegan mac and cheese is not identical to traditional mac and cheese.

 And if you’re not a vegan, throwing a bit of actual cheese into the mix wouldn’t be the worst thing.

 But if you are vegan, or if you don’t tolerate cheese well, you don’t need to.
 This is a delicious, creamy pasta and it tastes amazing all on its own.

 And the fact that this Vegan Mac and Cheese isn’t identical to the real thing is actually a good thing.
 Here’s why: full of fiber, protein and healthy fats, this vegan mac and cheese recipe is as delicious as it is nutritious.
 It’s such an easy way to sneak more veggies onto your plate!

 The B Vitamins here are out of control–over 130% of your recommended daily value–plus it’s chockfull of Vitamin C, Magnesium and Vitamin K. Goodbye bloated tummy ache from dairy-laden mac and cheese.
 Hello energy boost, improved immunity, balanced hormones, better moods and sleep.

 If you usually go for the boxed mac and cheese, you’re really doing some amazing things for your health by making this recipe instead.